-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Form 10-K is/are available at www.proxyvote.com.

-ENCORE CAPITAL GROUP, INC. ANNUAL MEETING OF STOCKHOLDERS, JUNE 5, 2013 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned acknowledges receipt of the notice of annual meeting of Stockholders to be held on June 5, 2013 and the proxy statement and appoints Kenneth A. Vecchione and Paul Grinberg, or either of them, the proxy of the undersigned, with full power of substitution, to vote all shares of common stock of Encore Capital Group, Inc. that the undersigned is entitled to vote, either on his or her own behalf or on behalf of an entity or entities, at the annual meeting of Stockholders of Encore to be held at NASDAQ MarketSite, 4 Times Square, New York, New York 10036, on June 5, 2013, at 10:00 a.m.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Form 10-K is/are available at www.proxyvote.com. ------- s ENCORE CAPITAL GROUP, INC. ANNUAL MEETING OF STOCKNOLDERS, JUNE 5, 2013 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS The undersigned acknowledges receipt of the notice of annual meeting of Stockholders to be held on June 5, 2013 and the proxy statement and appoints Kenneth A. Vecchione and Paul Grinberg, or either of them, the proxy of the undersigned, with full power of substitution, to vote all shares of common stock of Encore Capital Group, Inc. that the undersigned is entitled to vote, either on his or her own behalf or on behalf of an entity or entities, at the annual meeting of Stockholders of Encore to be held at NASDAQ MarketSite.
+4 Times Square.
+New York, voe, enter on ns or ner own behave or on behave or an entry or entroses, at the annual meeting of stookholders of shoole to be need at Avsound Marketsee, 4 Times square, New York, New York 10036, on June 5, 2013, at 10:00 a.m.
 Eastern time, and at any adjournment or postponement thereof, and to vote in their discretion on such other business as may properly come before the annual meeting and any postponement or adjournment thereof.

-Continued and to be signed on reverse side
+51160 R1.0.0.51160 0000176597_2 000 Continued and to be signed on reverse side L Continued and to be signed on reverse side